-According to Yogic philosophy, the practice of yoga exercises, postures, breathing techniques etc. are meant to remove blockages from within one’s system, thus enabling one to establish a link amongst several systems within one’s body – this in turn will enable the individual to have a healthy body, sound mind, emotional stability, clear intelligence and pure consciousness, resulting in a more harmonious interaction with others.
+According to Yogic philosophy, the practice of yoga exercises, postures, breathing techniques, etc. are meant to remove blockages from within one’s system, thus enabling one to establish a link amongst several systems within one’s body – this in turn will enable the individual to have a healthy body, sound mind, emotional stability, clear intelligence, and pure consciousness, resulting in more harmonious interaction with others.

 Generally today, more emphasis is placed on Asanas (postures) with some importance given to Pranayam (breathing techniques).

 What is special about our approach to Yoga: At AyurYoga, we recommend and teach specific Yoga techniques especially suitable for the individual, depending on his/her Prakruti (constitution) and Vikruti (imbalance), while taking into consideration all the eight limbs of Yoga.

 This approach yields more precise results while saving our clients’ precious time, since they only need to focus on the Yoga exercises/techniques which are most suitable and beneficial for them, based on their health requirements.